 Reports of the PLA’s base in Djibouti first surfaced in 2015.
 But it took a few more years before the area, a small strip of coastal land, was fenced in and physical structures were built for a garrison that was activated on August 1.
 The recent exercise held in November offered a rare glimpse into the weapons and tactics of the PLA for so-called “low intensity conflict.”

 Although only a few details about the exercise were shared, the available footage and imagery highlighted the PLA’s growing confidence in its prowess and kit.
 They also advertised one of the newest wheeled fighting vehicles in its arsenal, a tank destroyer based on an 8×8 APC.
-These were shown firing their main armament, which are either 100mm or 105mm rifled guns, at targets affixed onto a sand berm.
+These were shown firing their main armament, the 105mm rifled gun, at targets affixed onto a sand berm.

 This vehicle known as the ST1 is based on the successful ZBL-09 that enjoys widespread use in the PLA and is a fixture during its lavish parades.
 The ZBL-09 is comparable to other modular wheeled APCs like the Austrian Pandur, the Finnish Patria, or the Swiss Piranha.
 Unlike its Western equivalents, it seems the PLA and its industrial partners were more successful in adapting it for different roles like an amphibious light tank on wheels.

 The ZBL’s lineage currently includes an infantry fighting vehicle, a recovery vehicle, a bridgelayer, a self-propelled howitzer, and a mobile anti-aircraft gun.
 In September 2017 Norinco unveiled the “VN1C” at a demonstration of its armored vehicle portfolio.
 The VN1C is an export variant of the ZBL and had a remote controlled turret that combined an automatic cannon and a missile launcher.